C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.23 team ERA ranks 17th across all MLB pitching staffs.
+- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.21).

-- His most recent time out came on Friday against the Washington Nationals, when the left-hander tossed six innings, surrendering three earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Washington Nationals, when he went six innings, allowing no earned runs while giving up two hits.

+- The 20-year-old has a 2.68 ERA and 10.9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .199 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.